Bauer Media Group: Other publications

+Mother and Baby is parenting website and set of awards aimed at helping parents with advice and product reviews that help them buy well.

 The Debrief was an online magazine aimed at ABC1 women in their 20s launched in 2014 in competition with Mail Online and Stylist.
 It was closed in 2018.

 Empire is a monthly film magazine.
 Launched in the UK in 1989, it is now also published in the US, Australia, Turkey, Russia and Portugal.
 Its annual Empire Awards are voted for by its readers.

 Closer was launched by Bauer Media in 2002.
 It specialises mainly in celebrity news and gossip, real-life stories and television/entertainment.

 The UK edition of Grazia was launched in 2005 as the first glossy woman's weekly magazine in the country.

 Launched in 1999, heat is a British celebrity weekly.
 Its main focus is celebrity interviews, gossip, fashion advice and entertainment.

 Yours is a fortnightly lifestyle magazine and website targeting women aged 50 and over, launched in 1974.
 It covers issues including health, relevant news, fashion and beauty.

 Motor Cycle News (MCN) launched as a newspaper in 1955.
 The brand now has an online presence and is a digital business, with sub-brands including MCN compare, a motorcycle insurance comparison service and MCN classified Bikes for Sale.
 MCN covers news on all major motorcycle sporting events as well as bike and equipment tests.

 Parker's Car Guide is a monthly magazine and, more recently, a website listing prices for new and used cars in the UK.
 It was founded in 1972 and is the longest-running print price guide in the UK.
 The website was launched in 1999 and it provides news, advice information as well as cars for sale and additional services such as insurance, to car buyers.

 AM (Automotive Management), together with its online counterpart has been a source of news, insight and analysis for the UK automotive industry since 1990.

 Pregnancy & Birth was a British magazine aimed at pregnant women.
 It was part of the Bauer Media Group.
 It gave out information about pregnancy, products for pregnant women, and it shares other women's stories of childbirth experiences.
 Between January and June 2011, Pregnancy & Birth had a circulation of 26,775 copies.

 Bauer Media Audio

-Bauer Media currently has radio operations in the UK, Ireland, Poland, Slovakia, Denmark, Sweden, Finland and Norway.
+Bauer Media currently has radio operations in the UK, Ireland, Poland, Portugal, Slovakia, Denmark, Sweden, Finland and Norway.
 It operates over 150 radio brands, including Absolute Radio, KISS, Hits Radio Network, Magic, RMF, and Mix Megapol.

 In 2021, the company announced it was about to buy Mediatakojat Oy in Finland (owner of Radio Pori 89.4 and Radio City Mikkeli) and moved into the Irish market by buying Denis O'Brien's Communicorp group.

 In February 2022, Media Capital Group in Portugal announced that it had come to an agreement with the Bauer Group to sell all their radio stations for around 70 million Euros, marking the entry of the Bauer Group into the Portuguese market.